GREENWICH | SE10

 But if you want to stay true to London's roots, order the classic minced beef pie.
 One of these, with a side of mash is seriously pocket-friendly £4.
 I always want two pies with my mash, and that's £5.80.
 You can start getting silly with the likes of double pie and double mash (that's a lot of potato) for £6.70 (pictured), or go really crazy and have triple of both, which is still only £7.50.

-All pie and mash is served with your choice of liquor (a slightly gelatinous parsley sauce) or gravy.
+All pie and mash is served with your choice of liquor (a thick parsley sauce) or gravy.
 Extras include peas, baked beans, and jellied eels for the brave, and desserts go for as little as £1.30 if you fancy a bit of ice cream or custard.
 There's communal bench seating, and a load more seats upstairs.
+Vegetarian pies available as well.

 I hope Goddards sticks around for the next 120 years too.